-This chapter describes how to run the Embedded Demonstration that is supplied with TETware professional RT.
+This chapter describes how to run the Embedded Demonstration that is supplied with TETware RT.

-The demonstration is designed to be used on the sockets implementation of TETware professional RT.
+The demonstration is designed to be used on the sockets implementation of TETware RT.

-First follow the instructions contained within the Installation Guide of the Realtime and Embedded Systems Extension.
+First follow the instructions contained in Section 3 "Installation Guide".

-It is recommended that you install TETware professional and the Embedded Module into /usr/local for this demonstration, but if this is not possible, instructions are given on how to change the Embedded Demonstration to use a different location.
+It is recommended that you install TETware and the Embedded Module into /usr/local for this demonstration, but if this is not possible, instructions are given on how to change the Embedded Demonstration to use a different location.